Concerts in Parks

 Coney Island continues to be a hotspot for summer concerts, with its Seaside Summer Concert Series at Asser Levy/Seaside Park and the annual Siren Festival, sponsored by the Village Voice, staged in the shadow of the landmark Cyclone roller coaster in late July.

 Queens is perhaps best known for the Beatles' groundbreaking concert at Shea Stadium in 1965.
-Other notable acts that have played at Shea include The Who, The Rolling Stones, Eric Clapton, and Elton John.
-The last concerts the venerated stadium will host will be the two sold-out Billy Joel shows in July.
+Other notable acts that played at Shea include The Who, The Rolling Stones, Eric Clapton, and Elton John.

 The Parks Department sponsored concerts at Silver Lake Park in the 1930s; Mayor Fiorello La Guardia attended one such event in 1938.
 The Philharmonic also visits the borough during the summer; in 1965, Aaron Copland was the featured soloist at a concert at Clove Lakes Park.
 Recent years have seen the orchestra play at both Snug Harbor and the Richmond County Bank Ballpark at St. George.